yfyf/perforator/README.md

 * Write some `*_perf.erl` modules and put them in your `tests/` directory.
 * Run `./rebar perf`
-* Exlore the wonderful results written in `.perf/`
+* Explore the wonderful results written in `.perf/`

 _perf.erl modules
 -----